sf-wdi-14/notes/lectures/week-6/_3_wednesday/dusk/routes-controllers-and-views-in-rails.md

 how you name and structure your views matters

-##Rendering a View
-render blah

 ##The Application.html Layout
 This is the layout that encapsulates all your pages.
 Things like a nav bar should be added here.

-##Passing Data into a View
-render :index(data_somewhere_here)
+Is by default the wrapper for all your pages.

 ##Action View
 Part of the `Action Pack`.
-Responcible for dynamically creating aka rendering the view.
+Responsible for dynamically creating aka rendering the view.
 *Why do we use ERB?*
 We create dynamic views by using ERB.
 Ruby that will evaluate to HTML.
 Note: the difference between <%= %> and <% %>